hashicorp/hcp-terraform-operator/docs/agentpool.md

       namespace: default
       ...
     ```

+7. If the `agentDeployment` attribute was specified on the agent pool, agents will be deployed on the cluster as Pods in the same namespace as the AgentPool object.
+The simplest value for `agentDeployment` is `{}` and will deploy a single agent Pod using the `hashicorp/tfc-agent:latest` containter image.

+The `agentDeployment.Spec` attribute accepts a common `PodSpec` structure identical to the one in Deployment's `Spec.Template.Spec`.
+This allows for full customization of the agent Pods.
+The operator will add some TFC_ specific environment variables in each of the Pods' containers, to inject agent tokens and optionally the API endpoint when used with Terraform Enterprise.

+Deleting the AgentPool will result in deletion of the associated agent Deployment.

 If you have any questions, please check out the [FAQ](./faq.md#agent-pool-controller) to see if you can find answers there.